herve4m/quay-api-operator/docs/crds/Notification.md

 ### config.type

-Specifies the type of the account defined in `name`.
+Specifies the type of the account defined in `config.name`.
 Only applies to the Quay Notification method.

 __Type__: string